HL7/cql/spec/tests.md

 <a href="tests.zip">Test Source</a>.

-These tests have not been fully updated to the 1.4 specification.
-Ballot feedback is being sought to improve and expand this test suite.
+Note that these tests have not been fully updated to the 1.4 specification.
-{:.note-to-balloters}